melissamcarvalho/entropy-sgd-reproduction/entropy-sgd/train_notes.md

 * Train: 50000 three channel images of size 32 x 32.
 * Validation: 10000 three channel images of size 32 x 32.

 The training and validation sets are built with the `sampler_t` class.
 During training, batches of a predefined size are randomly selected.
-On the other hand, during validation all the validation set is selected on the same order by the following process:
+On the other hand, during validation all the validation set is selected with the following indexes:

 * [0, 1, ... , batch\_size - 1]
 * [batch\_size, batch\_size + 1, ..., 2*batch\_size - 1]